1. Align on success metrics and owners

 Launch week is chaotic.
 Reduce the risk by locking the success metrics early and assigning owners for each metric.
 The owner is responsible for validating data, not just reporting it.

 Write down the exact event names and parameters that power each success metric.
 This becomes the baseline for the rest of the checklist.
+If your team already maintains an event quality scorecard, the core events rows are a natural starting point — pull the ones marked as launch-critical.

 2. Pre-launch instrumentation QA